 Low fish prices in France have caused fishermen to begin active protest.
 Seventy inshore fishing?

-Low fish prices in France have caused fishermen to begin active protest.
+Background: Low fish prices in France have caused fishermen to begin active protest.
 Seventy inshore fishing vessels on Wednesday (19 February) blocked the entrance to Boulogne harbour preventing other vessels from entering.

 Among the ships affected was the cross Channel ferry from England which was forced to return to Dover.